-3. Si!
+Si!
 Cantina Sociale

-4. Grand Africa Café & Beach
+Grand Africa Café & Beach

-With ocean view decks and a choice of five bars, the Grand Africa Café & Beach takes on-beach dining to the next level.
+If you’re looking for waterfront restaurants with a view, look no further than Grand Africa Café & Beach.
+With ocean-view decks and a choice of five bars, this buzzing spot takes on-beach dining to the next level.
 The Grand offers a relaxed escape from the bustling city, with majestic views of the Atlantic ocean, Table Mountain, Signal Hill and Robben Island.

-Perfectly positioned on the harbour with delightful views of the Atlantic ocean, Sevruga is the perfect place to watch the sunset as you dine on some of the most spectacular food the V&A has to offer.
+Perfectly positioned on the harbour with delightful views of the Atlantic ocean, Sevruga restaurant is the perfect place to watch the sunset as you dine on some of the most spectacular food the V&A has to offer.

 One of the highlights of Sevruga is that no two visits are the same.
 The owners call the restaurant their ever-evolving passion project meaning that they’re constantly changing things up.